10DTSUII/Mclaren/README.md

 ###
 ###
 ###

-  The theme of the page is meant to be minimalistic with a black background.The purpose of the website is to be clear and visually pleasing.futhermore, the minimalistic webpage is an ideal theme as it allows the page to be clutter free.Allowing certain aspects of design to be simple, and easy to implement as well as visually pleasing.For example, having a minimalistic webpage as opposed to a cluttered one allows you to implement aspects with ease such as responsiveness,media,pics etc..),color theme,fonts and the layout of css.

 ### Original idea
   An original idea i had for the website was the gallery page.My previous intention was to make a gallery with a reflective

-  My project is about Mclaren.The Mclaren project i created covers 4 aspects such as Homepage,About page, Gallery and Dealership.
-  The homepage of my project is a simple, uniqe design.The page displays a video introducing Mclaren and has navs which links between the pages, allowing you to go to  whatever page you want simply through a click.
   ###Original idea -Anime to Mclaren
   ### Homepage
   My homepage is a simple introduction to the product with a video and a custom animated title.

-   ### About Page
-  The about page of my website gives insight to the company and their racing history and formidable
-  The purpose of the about page was to give insight to the reader regarding the formidable racing history of Mclaren While explaining what Mclaren intends todo
-  ### Gallery
-The gallery page

   ### My Design Process
   ## Layout
   -VIDEO
     - The video background of my homepage was take from youtube and converted from youtube and converted to a mp4 file.After converting to mp4 i procceded to download the file to my folders prior to implementing the video in my website. css grid with a natrual colour theme of :
    -Red
    -Black- Brings out the image of the car.